Pilot Lyle Anzac Lawson and Crew – 462 Squadron RAAF Middle East |

 1. Rear Gunner with flying boots ("Larry", same as 1 in turret photo)

-2. Pilot Lyle Lawson (same as 5 in turret photo; compare also with Pop in Cafe photo, below left)
+2. Pilot Lyle Anzac Lawson (same as 5 in turret photo; compare also with Pop in Cafe photo, below left)

 3. F/Eng Jack Lewis, darker jumper visible below battle jacket (same as 4 in turret photo)